drobnjakfilip0-cmd/github-final-project/CONTRIBUTING.md

    `git commit -m "Add feature/bug description"`
 5. Push to your forked repository:
    `git push origin feature/your-feature-name`
-6. Open a Pull Request on the main repository.
+6. Open a Pull Request against the main repository.

 ### Code Style
 - Write clear, readable, and well-commented code.
 - Follow the existing code style and structure.

 ### Community Guidelines
-- Be respectful and considerate.
+- Be respectful and considerate in all interactions.
 - Follow the [Code of Conduct](CODE_OF_CONDUCT.md).

+### Enforcement
+- The maintainers are responsible for enforcing the code of conduct.
+- Any issues or violations should be reported via GitHub Issues or directly to the maintainers.

+### Enforcement Guidelines
+- Violations will be reviewed promptly.
+- Appropriate action may include warnings, removal of contributions, or banning from the repository if necessary.
+- Decisions are made to maintain a safe and respectful community.

 Thank you for helping improve this project!